Version 18, Updated June 23, 2009 by Garrett Smith

 In practice you can't.
 While you could create a suitable encryption system with a password in the page, the level of support you need to do this means it's always simpler to do it server-side.
 Anything that "protects" a page other than the current one is definitely flawed.

 With clientside javascript you can't as your code is distributed in source form and is easily readable.
 With JScript, there is the Script Encoder (see MSDN), but this is nothing more than obfuscation.
-Disabling the right mouse button also does nothing to protect your script in a Web browser.
+Attempting to disable the context menu does nothing to protect your script in a Web browser.

 Security means that by default you can't.
 In a more restricted environment, there are options.
 For example, using LiveConnect to connect to Java with Netscape, and using the FileSystemObject in IE. Check Google Groups archives for previous posts on the subject.